WebClub-NITK/GDG-NITK-Recruitments-2024/RECRUITMENT_TASKS_2024.md

 1. Set up login/signup and implement simple article search using the NewsAPI first.
 2. Use Postman to test API responses before coding to understand how data is returned.
-3. Start off with a minimum viable solution. install keyBert library and create a Backend Service, ensuring it runs alongside the frontend.Think about how the backend can trigger the API to process articles when needed.
+3. Start off with a minimum viable solution. install keyBert library and create a Backend Service, ensuring it runs alongside the frontend.
+Think of how to utilize the keyBERT library to extract the most relevant words of the articles the user reads.
-4. Start off with using a database to store user interests ( use FIFO with max size of list of keywords) to store keywords in a cache with the most suitable eviction policy for the keywords.
+4. Start off with using a database to store user interests ( use FIFO with max size of list of keywords) in the form of keywords and then navigate towards using a cache with the most suitable eviction policy for the keywords.

 ---